Protein kinase

 A protein kinase is a kinase which selectively modifies other proteins by covalently adding phosphates to them (phosphorylation) as opposed to kinases which modify lipids, carbohydrates, or other molecules.
 Phosphorylation usually results in a functional change of the target protein (substrate) by changing enzyme activity, cellular location, or association with other proteins.
 The human genome contains about 500 protein kinase genes and they constitute about 2% of all human genes.
 There are two main types of protein kinase.
-The great majority are serine/threonine kinases, which phosphorylate the hydroxyl groups of serines and threonines in their targets and most of the others are tyrosine kinases, although additional types exist.
+The great majority are serine/threonine kinases, which phosphorylate the hydroxyl groups of serines and threonines in their targets.
+Most of the others are tyrosine kinases, although additional types exist.
 Protein kinases are also found in bacteria and plants.
 Up to 30% of all human proteins may be modified by kinase activity, and kinases are known to regulate the majority of cellular pathways, especially those involved in signal transduction.

 Chemical activity

 The chemical activity of a protein kinase involves removing a phosphate group from ATP and covalently attaching it to one of three amino acids that have a free hydroxyl group.
 Most kinases act on both serine and threonine, others act on tyrosine, and a number (dual-specificity kinases) act on all three.
 There are also protein kinases that phosphorylate other amino acids, including histidine kinases that phosphorylate histidine residues.